luizgtvsilva/tekever-task_two/README.md

 3) When you said "Also, if initialCredit is not 0, a transaction will be sent to the new account" I assume that is necessary create an API that allow two users transact money between two current accounts

 Due that, I created an app using DRF (Django Rest Framework) which contains Customers, Current Account and Transaction.
-Each one of this modules has a CRUD implemented.
+Each one of this modules has a CRUD implemented (except for Transaction module, this one doesn't make sense that an user be able to change or delete an "invoice").